janetjoywilson/janetjoywilson.github.io/_posts/2018-07-22-galloping-gourmet.md

 These economists, environmentalists, activists, artists, politicians, and novelists offer encouragement and guidance to practicing acts of resistance.

+## for those wondering

+That first date was the start of many more until there was a last date.
+Oh well, I have more books!

 <i class="fa fa-television" aria-hidden="true"></i> GLOBAL TV The Morning Show [Book Loving Dads](https://globalnews.ca/video/4273952/best-books-for-the-book-loving-dad)